 Roux is a French word (pronounced ROO) that refers to the combination of flour and fat that’s used to thicken sauces and soups.
 After combining the two ingredients, roux is cooked for a variable amount of time depending on the type (more on that below).
 The flavor develops the longer it’s cooked, making a dark roux significantly richer in flavor compared to a white roux.

 Most of the classic mother sauces use roux, and you can’t make a great gravy without it.
 While it’s only one of many ways to thicken a sauce, roux is traditional when making cheese sauces for mac and cheese or Cajun-inspired dishes like Crawfish Etoufee or savory Seafood Gumbo.
-Roux is also a great way to make creamy soup without using cream, turning a soup like tomato bisque thick and creamy concoction.
+Roux is also a great way to make creamy soup without using cream, turning a soup like tomato bisque into a thick and creamy concoction.

 What Are the Four Types of Roux?